vxgmichel/pyweek-dojo/README.md

 pyweek-dojo
 ===========

-A minimalistic versus fighting game (and a Pyweek19 entry)
+A minimalistic versus fighting game (and a Pyweek 19 entry)